Southeastern New York Fishing Hotline

 East of Hudson Waters

-West of Hudson Reservoirs
+West of Hudson Waters

-Smallmouth are biting good on green pumpkin colored tube jigs on the Rondout and Ashokan Reservoirs.
+Smallmouth bass are biting good on green pumpkin colored tube jigs on the Rondout and Ashokan Reservoirs.
 This time of year look for big brown trout cruising the shorelines.

 Angler Diarists Needed